Identity-GRPO: Optimizing Multi-Human Identity-preserving Video Generation via Reinforcement Learning: Experiments

 \subsection{GRPO Training}

 \textbf{Experiment Setup.} We utilized the reference images from the preference dataset we constructed, along with the corresponding prompts generated by our prompt finetuning strategy, for GRPO training.
 The test set consists of 100 samples, which are sufficient to cover a diverse range of scenarios.
 For quantitative evaluation, we compare the identity consistency reward score (abbreviated as ID-Consistency) produced by the reward model.
+To evaluate visual quality and text relevance, we use two evaluation metrics from OpenS2V~\cite{yuan2025opens2v}: AestheticScore~\cite{improved-aesthetic-predictor} and GmeScore~\cite{zhang2024gme}.
 Additionally, we conduct a user study in which participants are asked to select videos with higher ID-Consistency between baseline and Identity-GRPO.
 The winning rate is then calculated based on user preferences.
-We did not use existing face similarity metrics like ArcFace \cite{deng2019arcface} in the MH-IPV task, as they correlate with non-identity-related factors across frames and fail to capture overall video consistency with the reference image and prompt.

 \textbf{Training details.} Following previous works \cite{liu2022flow, xue2025dancegrpo}, we employ a reduced sampling timestep during training.
 Specifically, we use 25 steps for sampling and 50 steps for evaluation.
 The experiments were conducted on 8 A100 GPUs.
 The sampled videos have a frame length of 33, with a resolution of 416 $ \times $ 240.
 The number of sampling groups is set to 16, with a group size $G = 8$.
 The clip range $\varepsilon $ is set to $ 1 \times 10^{-3}$.
 We incorporate LoRA with $\alpha = 32$ and rank $= 32$.